 - On-site treatment with EnviroBlend® of 3,000 tons of TCLP-failed lead-mine waste prior to off-site disposal

-- Excavate and relocate metal-impacted soils from residential properties: 5,000 cy of lead and arsenic contaminated soil removed
+- Excavate and relocate metal-impacted soils from residential properties; remove 5,000 cubic yards (cu. yds.) of lead and arsenic-contaminated soil

-- Excavate, stockpile, characterize and dispose of PCB contamination: 15,000 tons of PCB impacted soils
+- Excavate, stockpile, characterize, and dispose of PCB contamination; the PCB-impacted soils totaled 15,000 tons

 - Total of 65,000 tons of contaminated soil excavated and staged

-- 22,000 cy of ore material relocated and installed as a multi-layer soil and geotextile cap to cover <10ppm PCBs
+- 22,000 cu. yds. of ore material relocated and installed as a multi-layer soil and geotextile cap to cover <10ppm PCBs

 - Site improvements to minimize discharge runoff